William Clayton (Latter Day Saint): Plural marriage

 After settling in the Salt Lake valley, Clayton married several more teenage women.
 He married Augusta Braddock, aged 17, on October 5, 1850.
 They had eight children together.
 He married Sarah Ann Walters when she was 18 years old on November 30, 1856, and they had eleven children together.
 Their youngest child was born after Clayton's death in 1879.
 He married Amasa Lyman's daughter, Maria Louisa Lyman, age 17, in 1866, and they had one child together.
 Maria taught Clayton's children until she left Clayton's household to join her father Amasa when he joined the Godbeites.
 They were separated when she filed for divorce with the state in 1871.
 In 1870, he married Anna Elizabeth Higgs, also when she was 17 years old, with whom he had four children.
 There were rumors that a non-Mormon had romanced Anna.
 She left home, selling many of her possessions while travelling south in 1873, but was shortly afterwards reconciled with Clayton.
 Clayton also married a widowed cousin of Ruth and Margaret at her request, Elizabeth Ainsworth, when she was 48.
 They did not have any children together.

+Excepts from Clayton's diaries and recorded stories about his involvement in plural marriage are featured in Laurel Thatcher Ulrich's book, A House Full of Females: Plural Marriage and Women's Rights in Early Mormonism, 1835-1870.